-COLEBROOKE PARK, in County Fermanagh, is located close to the village of Brookeborough.
+COLEBROOKE PARK is located close to the village of Brookeborough, County Fermanagh.

 Colebrooke House, a rather austere Classical mansion, was built in 1825 by William Farrell under the auspices of Sir Henry Brooke, 1st Baronet (of 2nd creation).

 Colebrooke has a two storey, nine bay front; with a pedimented portico of four giant Ionic columns; an irregular three storey side; and an eaved roof.